Barmaluk/Shimify/README.md

 # Shimify
-Robotic Musicianship VIP Fall 2022
+### Robotic Musicianship Lab, VIP Fall 2022

-Python Flask file structure -> html pages must be in /templates, js or css must in /static

-To run on Shimi: python app.py (must enter venv and do the chmod command first)
+Building an interactive UI for [Shimi](https://gtcmt.gatech.edu/shimi).
+Choose a genre, a song, and Shimi will play the song and dance to the beat.